Aquerr/EagleFactions/README.md

 Eagle Factions will change your minecraft expirience forever.
 We offer you a new gameplay with some extra cool features like custom ranks, "pvp-leave blocker" and many more.
 You can even destroy enemy factions!

 Check our [Wiki](https://github.com/Aquerr/EagleFactions/wiki) to get to know how everything works.

-Plugin is currently in alpha state, but **any feedback would be awesome!**

 ## Features